AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 Using the Adobe Marketing Cloud's [Report Suite Manager](https://marketing.adobe.com/resources/help/en_US/reference/new_report_suite.html), Analytics report suites can be configured so that a community site may be enabled to provide reports for Communities features.

-By signing in to [Adobe Marketing Cloud](https://marketing.adobe.com/resources/help/en_US/analytics/getting-started/analytics-navigation.html) with [Company Name and Username](../../communities/using/analytics.md#prerequisites), it is possible to configure a new or existing report suite to have :
+By signing in to [Adobe Marketing Cloud](https://marketing.adobe.com/resources/help/en_US/analytics/getting-started/analytics-navigation.html) with [Company Name and Username](../../communities/using/analytics.md#prerequisites), it is possible to configure a new or existing report suite to have:

 * [11 Conversion Variables](https://marketing.adobe.com/resources/help/en_US/reference/conversion_var_admin.html) (evars)